 Alternatively, you can configure remote clusters

 Step 2.
-Edit the default APM app index pattern.
+Edit the default APM app data views.

-The APM app index pattern determines from which clusters and indices to display data.
+APM app data views determine which clusters and indices to display data from.

-To display data from the local cluster, and all remote clusters,
+To display data from all remote clusters and the local cluster,

 You can also specify certain clusters to display data from, for example,

-There are two ways to edit the default index pattern:
+There are two ways to edit the default data view:

 In the APM app — Navigate to APM > Settings > Indices, and change all